Modern Slavery – Slavery and Human Trafficking Statement

 3. Policies

-3.1 We are signatories to the United Nations Global Compact.
+3.1 Responsible Business Report 2024 – We are signatories to the United Nations Global Compact.
 This commitment includes our support of the Ten Principles of the Compact, which covers human rights, labour, environment and anti-corruption.
-We publish an annual Responsible Business Report which outlines the progress we have made against our six priority Sustainable Development Goals for the firm (see in particular “Taking a proactive approach to modern slavery” and “Embedding sustainable practices in our supply chain”).
+We publish an annual Responsible Business Report which outlines the progress we have made focusing on our six priority goals, where we can make the greatest contribution, against the UN Sustainable Development Goals.
 Our Responsible Business Report is reviewed and updated on an annual basis by our Responsible Business department, in coordination with other business services staff.

-3.2 Our Supplier Code of Business Conduct requires that our suppliers have fair employment practices which comply with the law and that they do not engage in any practices that are known to contribute to the risk of modern slavery and human trafficking.
-This Code requires that suppliers ensure their sub-contractors comply with the standards described in this Code.
+3.2 Supplier Code of Business Conduct – Our suppliers are expected to have fair employment practices which comply with the law and not to engage in any practices that are known to contribute to the risk of modern slavery and human trafficking.
+The Supplier Code of Business Conduct requires that suppliers ensure their sub-contractors comply with the standards described in this Code.
 The vast majority of our suppliers have agreed to comply with this Code and we generally embed obligations to comply with this Code in our supplier contracts.
-Alternatively we seek assurances from suppliers that their own Code of Conduct contains equivalent standards.
+Alternatively, we seek assurances from suppliers that their own Code of Conduct contains equivalent standards.
 This forms part of our supplier selection criteria.
-We are in the process of updating our Supplier Code of Business Conduct and intend to publish this within the next reporting period.

-3.6 Our internal Whistleblowing (raising concerns) policy requires staff to raise any concerns relating to possible criminal offences, breaches of the law, a serious breach of firm policy or procedure and any aspect of the firm’s operations or premises which may endanger someone’s health or safety, or any other concern.
-If staff wish to raise concerns, they may do so in confidence (unless the firm is required to comply with a competing legal or regulatory obligation).
-The firm will not tolerate victimisation of anyone who raises a concern of suspected wrongdoing.
+3.5 Whistleblowing (raising concerns) policy – Our internal whistleblowing policy requires staff to raise any concerns relating to possible criminal offences, breaches of the law, a serious breach of firm policy or procedure and any aspect of our operations or premises which may endanger someone’s health or safety, or any other concern.
+If staff wish to raise concerns, they may do so in confidence (unless we are required to comply with a competing legal or regulatory obligation).
+We will not tolerate victimisation of anyone who raises a concern of suspected wrongdoing.
 This policy is reviewed on an annual basis by our HR department.

 4. Risk assessment and due diligence processes for suppliers

-4.2 We generally regard our labour-intensive on-site business services suppliers as being at higher risk of modern slavery and human trafficking, which include our Key Suppliers.
+4.2 We generally regard our labour-intensive on-site business services suppliers, which include our Key Suppliers, as being at higher risk of modern slavery and human trafficking.

-4.6 Contract Owners are required to conduct adverse media checks at the outset of all procurement projects.
-The firm’s Procurement department also conducts regular adverse media checks for our catering, cleaning, security and engineering providers, as well as our on-site design agency.
+4.5 Contract Owners are required to conduct adverse media checks at the outset of all procurement projects.
+The Procurement department also conducts regular adverse media checks for our catering, cleaning, security and engineering providers, as well as our on-site design agency.

 5. Additional risk management practices

-5.1 Contract Owners are required to meet formally with Key Suppliers at least annually and, among other things, address their approach to modern slavery and human trafficking at those review meetings.
-Where there are areas for improvement in a supplier’s approach to modern slavery and human trafficking, based on their responses to the Responsible Business Questionnaire (see above), Contract Owners are encouraged to monitor their progress and work with them to strengthen their approach.
+5.1 Contract Owners are required to meet formally with Key Suppliers on a regular basis and, among other things, address their approach to modern slavery and human trafficking at those review meetings.
+Where there are areas for improvement in a supplier’s approach to modern slavery and human trafficking, based on their responses to the Responsible Business Questionnaire, Contract Owners are encouraged to monitor their progress and work with them to strengthen their approach.

 6. Supplier engagement

-6.1 We recognise that combatting modern slavery requires us to work collaboratively with our suppliers.
+We recognise that combatting modern slavery requires us to work collaboratively with our suppliers.
 We are committed to working with our suppliers to enhance our knowledge of their practices so that we can actively work with them towards building ethical and sustainable supply chains.
 We do this by encouraging open dialogue with our suppliers, sharing best practices, and educating ourselves on this issue.
-We had planned to conduct a further “Supplier Symposium” engagement session in 2024, discussing with our Key Suppliers the requirements of the Act and our ethical expectations in this area.
-However this session has been delayed until 2026 following completion of the refurbishment of our London office.
-Meanwhile, Contract Owners continue to engage with Key Suppliers as part of their annual review meetings.

 7. Effectiveness and performance indicators

-7.1 No instances of modern slavery or human trafficking were identified within our business or supply chain during the last financial year.
+We identified no instances of modern slavery or human trafficking within our business or supply chain during the last financial year.

 8. Training